-Mexico has an enormously strong domestic market.
-Most Mexicans who move generally prefer to buy rather than to rent.
-Around 82% of Mexicans want to buy a property, as opposed to 18% that prefer to rent, according to Lamudi's recent Real Estate Market Report.
+The secret is Mexico's enormously strong domestic market, particularly the rising middle class.
+In 2019, the country's middle class was estimated to account for almost half of the total households, at about 16 million.
+They are expected to continue growing, with about 3.8 million more households projected to move into the middle class by 2030.
+Moreover, most Mexicans who move generally prefer to buy rather than to rent.
+Around 82% of Mexicans want to buy a property, as opposed to 18% that prefer to rent, according to Lamudi.

 Gross rental yields in Mexico City - the return earned on the purchase price of a rental property, before taxation, vacancy costs, and other costs - are moderately attractive.